 In assessing value in use, the estimated future cash flows are discounted to their present value using a pre-tax discount rate that reflects current market assessments of the time value of money and the risks specific to the asset.
-In determining fair value less costs of disposal, recent market for the year ended March 31, 2022 (All amounts in ₹ Crores, unless otherwise stated)

-transactions are taken into account.
+In determining fair value less costs of disposal, recent market transactions are taken into account.
 If no such transactions can be identified, an appropriate valuation model is used.
 These calculations are corroborated by valuation multiples or other available fair value indicators.